ccullin/botcontroller/README.md

 MQTT for local interface to home bots.

-The implemented web interface is Twitter Account Activity API using webhooks, but it is possible to implement other web interfaces.
+The implemented web interface is Twitter Account Activity API using webhooks, but it is possible to implement other web interfaces, for example discord, SMS, email or webpage.

-with the move to the Account Activity API and webhooks a public interface is required and rather than open up all IoT devices this application prodives the public interface and communicates to the IoT devices via MQTT.
+With the move to the Account Activity API and webhooks a public interface is required and rather than open up all IoT devices this application prodives the public https interface and communicates to the home IoT devices via MQTT.

 This application provides a webhook interface for Twitter to Post account activity to and it includes the following functions:
 - WebHook registration
-- Subscription to defined accounts (aka bots)
+- Subscription to defined Twitter accounts (each bot has a Twitter handle)
 - Twitter Login for accounts to authorize this application to access their Twitter account
 - Fowarding of received Twitter Direct Messages sent to IoT devices from defined users
 - Fowarding of IoT notification events to defined twitter administrators via Direct Messages